orkunkaraduman/p5-Term-ReadLine-Tiny/README.md

 ## readline(\[$prompt\[, $default\]\])

-interactively gets an input line.
+Interactively gets an input line.
 Trailing newline is removed.

-Returns `undef` on `EOF`.
+Returns `undef` on `EOF` or error.

 ## addhistory($line1\[, $line2\[, ...\]\])

 **AddHistory($line1\[, $line2\[, ...\]\])**

-adds lines to the history of input.
+Adds lines to the history of input.

 ## IN()

-returns the filehandle for input.
+Returns the filehandle for input.

 ## OUT()

-returns the filehandle for output.
+Returns the filehandle for output.

 ## MinLine(\[$minline\])